gicastel/DilbertPoster/README.md

 # DilbertPoster
 https://t.me/ComixRss

-A simple way to get delivered the daily Dilbert strip into a Telegram channel.
+A simple way to get the daily Dilbert strip delivered to a Telegram channel.